mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “Oh.
 Yum.”

 Jonah taught me about the exposure triangle, and we took some pictures of plants.
-The LSB is mostly lit by the sun, so 6pm was a bit late since it was completely dark by that time.
+The LSB was mostly lit by the sun, so 6pm was a bit late since it was completely dark by that time.
 But we took some pictures of the animals they had exhibited throughout the building.

 “Look at you!
 You’re a pro!”
 Jonah complimented me as he patted my shoulder.

-“Do you take lots of pictures of yourself?”
+“Do you take lots of pictures of yourself or other people?”
 I asked.

 “Not really.
 I feel dumb when I smile in front of a camera.”
 I noticed that anytime he’d smile or laugh, he’d cover his mouth.
 I didn’t think he looked dumb.